open-autonomy/spot/README.md

 A task is a high-level mining concept of what the truck needs to do once it has reached the designed spot.
 The task needs to be translated by the truck's electronic driver into a set of instructions to the base truck that are very specific to the truck's size, capability and sensor set.

 > i.g.
 The task: `"Dump over the edge" here at this spot` could translate to:
-\- Do not plan a path that is parallel to the edge within 10 meters of the edge.
+<br>- Do not plan a path that is parallel to the edge within 10 meters of the edge.
-\- The truck must plan a path that is perpendicular to the edge from >10 meters away.
+<br>- The truck must plan a path that is perpendicular to the edge from >10 meters away.
-\- Use rear sensors as truck backs up so it can make sure that: o	Truck won’t drive over the edge o	Truck must detect the top and bottom of the burm o	Place tire position so tire just hugs the burm as per AHS configuration with hugging distance = x.x meters. o	Make sure the edge is not collapsing as truck approaches the edge
+<br>- Use rear sensors as truck backs up so it can make sure that:
+<br>  o	Truck won’t drive over the edge
+<br>  o	Truck must detect the top and bottom of the burm
+<br>  o	Place tire position so tire just hugs the burm as per AHS configuration with hugging distance = x.x meters.
+<br>  o	Make sure the edge is not collapsing as truck approaches the edge
-\-Once tire hugs burm, raise the tray at 45 degree with maximum velocity and wait 10 seconds so material can be ejected as far as possible over the edge and minimize dozer cleanup
+<br>-Once tire hugs burm, raise the tray at 45 degree with maximum velocity and wait 10 seconds so material can be ejected as far as possible over the edge and minimize dozer cleanup
-\- Then raise tray at 100% to finish the dump and wait 20 seconds with tray at 100%
+<br>- Then raise tray at 100% to finish the dump and wait 20 seconds with tray at 100%
-\- With the tray up, then move forward Y meters to clean any remaining material that is still in the tray
+<br>- With the tray up, then move forward Y meters to clean any remaining material that is still in the tray
-\- If the weather is wet, stop abruptly once Y meter is reached to minimize carryback
+<br>- If the weather is wet, stop abruptly once Y meter is reached to minimize carryback
-\- Then drive slowly forward (or stay stationary) while lowering the tray completely down.
+<br>- Then drive slowly forward (or stay stationary) while lowering the tray completely down.
-\- The dumping task is now complete.
+<br>- The dumping task is now complete.
-{.is-info}